Forbidden (band): Switching drummers, hiatus and third reunion (2011–present)

 In April 2023, Forbidden launched an official Instagram account, posting images displaying each letter of their band logo in front of a black background; those posts had led to speculation that a third reunion of Forbidden was in the works.
 This reunion was officially announced on April 19, with Norman Skinner replacing Russ Anderson (who is now retired from the music industry) on vocals.

 Forbidden played their first show in 11 years on July 16, 2023 at Baltic Kiss in Richmond, which was held as a "secret show" under the name Twisted into Evil, followed nearly a month later by an appearance at the Alcatraz festival in Kortrijk.
 The band's additional reunion dates included opening for Death Angel at two shows in San Francisco in December 2023, and appearing at the Hell's Heroes Festival in Houston in March 2024.
 Forbidden had also begun writing new material for their next studio album, which was planned for an early 2025 release.
 The band released its first song in 15 years "Divided by Zero" to streaming services on June 26, 2025.
 The group was heading to Europe that summer and playing at the Alcatraz Festival.

+On January 14, 2026, it was announced that Forbidden had signed a deal with BLKIIBLK Records.
+On July 22, the band announced their self-titled sixth album, set for release on October 23.